owen-eternal/tf-aws-network-mod/README.md

 1. `db_server_port:` This optional input of type string that permits users to define a custom port for the Database Security Group.
 If not specified (or set as null), it defaults to port `80`.

 By utilizing these input variables, users have the flexibility to tailor the module's behavior to their specific requirements and create VPC networks with custom configurations and security group port settings.

+# Output Variables

+`vpc_id:` Parameter of type `string`, serves as a reference to the VPC ID.
+It allows users to easily access and identify the specific VPC associated with their infrastructure.

+`internet_gateway_id:` Parameter of type `string`, serves as a reference to the Internet Gateway.
+By providing this parameter, users can efficiently link their VPC to the internet, enabling inbound and outbound communication with external networks.

+web_subnets_id: Parameter of type `list`, used to reference the Public web subnet IDs.
+It allows users to access and manage multiple web subnets easily, which are typically used for hosting web applications in different Availability Zones (AZs).

+`db_subnets_ids:` Parameter of type `list`, used to reference the Public database subnet IDs.
+It enables users to handle multiple database subnets conveniently, ensuring secure and isolated storage for their database resources.

+`web_route_table_id:` Parameter of type `string`, used to reference the Public web route table IDs.
+By providing this value, users can effectively direct network traffic from the internet to the web subnets, facilitating accessibility to their web applications.

+`web_security_group_id:` Parameter of type `string` and allows users to reference the security group dedicated to web servers.
+It provides an additional layer of security by controlling inbound and outbound traffic for web applications.

+`db_security_group_id:` Parameter of type `string`, serves as a reference to the security group designated for database servers.
+By utilizing this value, users can manage access controls and secure communication for their database resources.